jpasqua/PixelFree/backend/README.md

 # PixelFree Backend

 ## Overview
 The PixelFree backend is a Node.js application that acts as the controller for the PixelFree digital photo frame project.
 It handles authentication with the Pixelfed API, retrieves images, and serves them to a frontend display application.

-This backend is modular and designed for flexibility, allowing easy enhancement or replacement of components.
-It is part of a larger system that emphasizes user privacy, decentralization, and freedom from proprietary ecosystems.
+Images can be queried based on hashtags, users, or both.
+The interface can:

+1. Retrieve images with the specified hashtags regardless of which users posted them.
+2. Retrieve images from the spefied users regardless of how or if they are tagged.
+3. Retrieve images with the specified hashtags, but only from the spefied users.

+A Pixelfed client ID (public) and corresponding client secret have already been obtained for the project.

+In the future the backend will be enhanced to provide:

+* Image caching
+* Time-based queries (e.g. new photos since)
+* Unit tests

 ## Features
 - **Pixelfed OAuth 2.0 Authentication** — Securely authenticate and store access/refresh tokens for a Pixelfed account.